dodyg/practical-aspnetcore/projects/3-0/README.md

 * [Json](/projects/3-0/json)

-  Use `JsonSerializer.ToString` to serializer your object.
+  Use `JsonSerializer.WriteAsync` to serializer your object to JSON directly to stream.

 * [Json - Options](/projects/3-0/json-2)